Taking care of your luggage is important

 - Restaurant, bar or café

-- There is no cover for the loss, theft, or damage of jewellery, mobile phone, camera, video camera, personal computer, computer equipment or their accessories that are transported in the cargo hold of any carrier.
+- There is no cover for the loss, theft, or damage of jewellery, mobile phone, camera, video camera, personal computer, computer equipment or their accessories that are transported in the cargo hold of any carrier, unless you have been instructed by the airline or relevant authority to check the devices in due to government regulation.

 - There is no cover if your jewellery, watches, mobile phones, camera, video camera, personal computer, computer equipment, are lost or stolen from your accommodation where a safe or locker has been provided and you have not used it.